NoodleExtensionsCommunity/How-to-Noodle/README.md

 This repository will explain how to make a noodle map with some basics described and with a provided script.

 # Getting started
+**YOU NEED NODE.JS FOR THIS TO RUN!**

+The tutorial for it in vscode can be found [here](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial)-

 It is recommended to grab my script before starting to learn how to script in this.

 If you run into any issues message me on discord (StormPacer#2871)